Create your personal agenda –check the favourite icon

 Join the panel and gain a clear view of what meaningful patient experience data look like and how they can drive clinical development strategies, as well as pre-launch and market success

-Constanz Blume, Global Regulatory Affairs, BionTech
+Constanze Blume, Global Regulatory Affairs, BioNTech

 More speakers to be confirmed..